-MATH32051/42051/62051
+MATH32051

 Hyperbolic Geometry

 Charles Walkden

-$4^{\rm th}$ September, 2017
+Department of Mathematics The University of Manchester

+18th September, 2019

+MATH32051 Contents

 Contents

 0 Preliminaries 3

 1 Where we are going 6

 2 Length and distance in hyperbolic geometry 13

 3 Circles and lines, Möbius transformations 18

-4 Möbius transformations and geodesics in $\mathbb{H}$ 22
+4 Möbius transformations and geodesics in \mathbb{H} 23

-5 More on the geodesics in $\mathbb{H}$ 25
+5 More on the geodesics in \mathbb{H} 27

-6 The Poincaré disc model 37
+6 The Poincaré disc model 40

-7 The Gauss-Bonnet Theorem 42
+7 The Gauss-Bonnet Theorem 45

-8 Hyperbolic triangles 50
+8 Hyperbolic triangles 53

-9 Fixed points of Möbius transformations 54
+9 Fixed points of Möbius transformations 57

-10 Classifying Möbius transformations: conjugacy, trace, and applications to parabolic transformations 58
+10 Classifying Möbius transformations: conjugacy, trace, and applications to parabolic transformations 60

-11 Classifying Möbius transformations: hyperbolic and elliptic transformations 61
+11 Classifying Möbius transformations: hyperbolic and elliptic transformations 63

-12 Fuchsian groups 64
+12 Fuchsian groups 67

-13 Fundamental domains 69
+13 Fundamental domains 72

-14 Dirichlet polygons: the construction 73
+14 Dirichlet polygons: the construction 76

-15 Dirichlet polygons: examples 77
+15 Dirichlet polygons: examples 80

-16 Side-pairing transformations 82
+16 Side-pairing transformations 85

-17 Elliptic cycles 85
+17 Elliptic cycles 88

-18 Generators and relations 90
+18 Generators and relations 93

-19 Poincaré's Theorem: the case of no boundary vertices 95
+19 Poincaré's Theorem: the case of no boundary vertices 98

-20 Poincaré's Theorem: the case of boundary vertices 100
+20 Poincaré's Theorem: the case of boundary vertices 103

-MATH3/4/62051
+MATH32051 Contents

-21 The signature of a Fuchsian group 107
+21 The signature of a Fuchsian group 110

-22 Existence of a Fuchsian group with a given signature 115
+22 Existence of a Fuchsian group with a given signature 118

-23 Properly discontinuous group actions 121

-24 Limit sets of Fuchsian groups 130

-25 Some algebraic properties of Fuchsian groups 140

-26 Classifying elementary Fuchsian groups 144

-27 Non-elementary Fuchsian groups 147

-28 Where we could go next 154
+23 Where we could go next 124

-29 All of the exercises 157
+24 All of the exercises 127

-30 Solutions 172
+25 Solutions 139

-Contents
+MATH32051 0.
+Preliminaries

 0. Preliminaries

 §0.1 Contact details

-The lecturer is Dr Charles Walkden, Room 2.241, Tel: 0161 275 5805, Email: charles.walkden@manchester.ac.uk.
+The lecturer is Dr Charles Walkden, Alan Turing Building Room 2.241, Tel: 0161 27 55805, Email: charles.walkden@manchester.ac.uk.

-My office hour is: Monday 12pm-1pm.
+My office hour is: Tuesday 4pm.
 If you want to see me at another time then please email me first to arrange a mutually convenient time.

 $\S 0.2$ Course structure

-§0.2.1 MATH32051
+§0.2.1 MATH32051 Hyperbolic Geometry

-MATH32051 is a 10 credit course.
+MATH32051 Hyperbolic Geoemtry is a 10 credit course.
 There will be about 22 lectures and a weekly examples class.
 The examples classes will start in Week 2.

-For the 10-credit course, we will cover the material in Chapters 1-22 (although we will only sketch the details that are in Chapter 22), and Chapter 28.

-For Chapters 1-22, the material in each chapter corresponds to one lecture.
+§0.2.2 Learning outcomes

+On successfully completing the course you will be able to: